ibm-cloud-docs/containers/cs_storage_portworx.md

    ```
    {: pre}

    The removal of the pods is successful if no pods are displayed in your CLI output.

 4. Remove the Portworx service instance from your {{site.data.keyword.cloud_notm}} account.
    1. From the [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources), find the Portworx service that you created.
    2. From the actions menu, click **Delete**.
    3. Confirm the deletion of the service instance by clicking **Delete**.

+To stop billing for Portworx, you must remove the Portworx Helm installation from your cluster and remove the Portworx service instance from your {{site.data.keyword.cloud_notm}} account.
+{: important}

 ## Creating a Portworx volume
 {: #add_portworx_storage}